-- b.
+- a.
+Record the Date (YYYYMMDD) and the time of day (use local, military time; ex.
+13:46) that samples were collected on the mobile device or the Sediment Chemistry Field Datasheets (RD[05]). - b.
 NOTE: Use the same time for all bottles filled at the same sampling station during each sampling event (i.e., the time the sediments were collected from the stream). - c.
 The Sample ID, Date (YYYYMMDD), and Time must match the sediment chemistry label.
-Station ID for lakes is either IN (inlet) or C0 (Center); StationID for non-wadeable streams is either 1 (station 1) or 2 (station 2).
+Station ID for lakes is either IN (inlet) or CO (Center); StationID for non-wadeable streams is either Station 1 (upstream) or Station 2 (downstream).
 Indicate sample type with either "I" (inorganic), "O" (organic), "C" (TOC/TC), or "SS" (sediment size).